 - Doors fitted with release mechanisms should be provided with appropriate signage: e.g. Automatic Fire Door – Keep Clear

 - The devices must be tested weekly, in association with the testing of the fire alarm system, and maintained in accordance with the manufacturer’s instructions.
+The regular release also helps to prevent warping of the fire door leaf.
 A record should be kept of all testing and maintenance activities.
 Doors fitted with such devices should be kept closed during periods when the fire alarm system is isolated for maintenance purposes

 BS 7273-4:2007 – Code of practice for the operation of fire protection measures.
 Actuation of release mechanisms for doors